paladin-t/b8/docs/manual.md

 #### Variadic

-It's supposed to receive indefinite arity with invokable sometimes.
-BASIC8 uses the variadic symbol `...` for both routine definition, and argument unpacking.
-It refers to "more arguments" can be passed in the parameter list of a routine; or refers to all remaining arguments in the body of a routine.
+An invokable is supposed to receive indefinite arity sometimes.
+BASIC8 uses the variadic symbol `...` for both parameter list definition, and argument unpacking.
+It refers to "more arguments" can be passed as a parameter list; or refers to all remaining arguments in the body of a routine.
 Eg:

 ~~~~~~~~~~bas
 DEF foo(a, b, ...)